malroc/backbone-component/README.md

 Though not a descendant of `Backbone.View`, `Backbone.Component` inherits some of its methods and variables.
 Here they are: `el`, `$el`, `events`, `$( )`, `setElement( )`, `delegateEvents( )`/`undelegateEvents( )` (most probably you'll never need to explicitly call these two).
 All these methods and variables work in exactly the same way as they do in `Backbone.View`.

-*Note:* some of this methods and variables are available only if you use `jQuery` or similar lib.
+*Note:* some of these methods and variables are available only if you use `jQuery` or similar lib.
 See `Backbone` documentation for more details.

 ## Helpers